• Link to LinkedIn

 Electrical Design Spotlight: Making Maintenance Easier

-To meet life-safety requirements in building codes, back lit signage like emergency exit signs require backup power.
-Emergency lighting is always connected to building power, although having battery power available as a secondary source is essential.
-This way even if power is lost in the building, the signage remains illuminated by the battery.
+To meet life-safety requirements outlined in building codes, backlit signage—such as emergency exit signs—must have backup power.
+Although emergency lighting always connects to the building’s main power supply, having battery power as a secondary source is essential.
+This backup ensures that even if the building loses power, the signage stays illuminated by the battery, keeping occupants safe.

 For the backup system, RWB used a centralized battery backup system.
 Instead of batteries in every room, there is just one central battery cabinet on each wing and floor of the building.
 By utilizing a centralized battery system instead of individual batteries, we reduced the building maintenance required.